Sweetpotato3/DualGPUOptimizer/dualgpuopt/REFACTORING.md

 4. **Simplified Testing**: Components can be tested in isolation
 5. **Complete Documentation**: Added README with usage examples for each component
 6. **Backward Compatibility**: Original API is maintained for existing code

+### Theme Module Refactoring

+We've successfully completed the refactoring of the `theme.py` module (549 lines), organizing it into a structured package with clear separation of concerns.

+The refactored code is now organized into the following structure:

+- `theme/__init__.py`: Public API and imports
+- `theme/colors.py`: Theme color definitions and management
+- `theme/dpi.py`: DPI and font scaling utilities
+- `theme/styling.py`: Widget styling and ttk style configuration
+- `theme/compatibility.py`: Integration with third-party theming
+- `theme/core.py`: Core theme management functionality
+- `theme/compat.py`: Backward compatibility layer
+- `theme/README.md`: Comprehensive documentation

+Benefits achieved:

+1. **Improved Maintainability**: Each component now has a clear responsibility
+2. **Enhanced Modularity**: Components can be used independently
+3. **Better Readability**: Smaller files with focused functionality
+4. **Simplified Testing**: Components can be tested in isolation
+5. **Complete Documentation**: Added comprehensive README with usage examples
+6. **Preserved Backward Compatibility**: Original API is maintained for existing code

+The theme system is now more maintainable and easier to extend with new themes or styling options while ensuring backward compatibility with existing code.

 ### Implementation Plan for Each Module